 Bits and Bytes of AES

-The AES has settled 128-piece square figures with cryptographic key sizes of 128, 192 and 256 bits.
-Key size is boundless, while the piece estimate most extreme is 256 bits.
-The number after the AES tag gives the key size, like AES-128 tells that key size is 128 bit.
-The AES configuration depends on SPN and does not utilize DES Feistel organize.
+AES has cryptographic key sizes of 128, 192 and 256 bits.
+The suffix is the AES tag which indicates the key size, for example AES-256 tells that key size is 256 bit.
+The configuration depends on SPN and does not utilize DES Feistel.

 The AES supplanted the DES with new and refreshed components: